-There are so many options today for wood (or wood-looking) flooring: vinyl, engineered hardwood, luxury vinyl, laminate, tile, bamboo flooring and solid hardwood.
-The options seem to be endless and I’m not mad about it!
+Today, there are so many options for wood (or wood-looking) flooring: vinyl, engineered hardwood, luxury vinyl, laminate, tile, bamboo flooring, and solid hardwood.
+The options seem to be endless, and I’m not mad about it!
 Yes, it can feel overwhelming with so many choices, but the upside is that there is something available in every price range and for every lifestyle.
 I’m excited about all the options and hope that one day I get to try them all!

 To be fair, I knew I wanted solid hardwood floors for their durability, capacity to be refinished and the look/feel of the flooring.
 But that didn’t stop me from exploring all the other options.
 I put together the chart below showing the different “wood” flooring options comparing price, recommended use and material.

 The table contains general information, but there can be a wide variation between products within the same category.
 As we’ll see below, all solid hardwoods are not the same, and this is true for the other categories listed above, too.
 Likewise, the pricing can vary greatly in all the categories.
 I tried to assign the price symbols based on the average cost, but you can find examples of engineering hardwoods costing more than solid options.

 We ordered a prefinished solid white oak hardwood.
 Specifically, we ordered this Bellawood flooring from Lumber Liquidators.
 The decision came quick, but it occurred after learning everything I could for three years about hardwood.